zeldaret/oot/docs/music_macro_language.md

 **initchan** *mask*

 **Description:** Initializes the indicated channels on the sequence player and prepares them for playing audio.
-This configure's the channels with the default soundfont, assigned mute behavior, and configured note allocation policy.
+This configures the channels with the default soundfont, assigned mute behavior, and configured note allocation policy.
 Each bit on the bitmask represents a different channel, with the most significant bit representing channel 16 and the least significant bit representing channel 1.

-It is not strictly necessary to use `initchan` for the channels to be used, however the previous mentioned settings will not be configured on the channel and will be in an undefined state.
+It is not strictly necessary to use `initchan` for the channels to be used, however the previously mentioned settings will not be configured on the channel and will be in an undefined state.
 For obvious reasons, this is not recommended.

 **Parameters:**
 * `mask` [integer: 0-65535] - The bitmask defining the channels to initialize.